chenxingqiang/secret-learn/doc/about.rst

 .. include:: contributor_experience_team_emeritus.rst

-.. _citing-jax-sklearn:
+.. _citing-secret-learn:

-Citing jax-sklearn
+Citing secret-learn
 ===================

-If you use jax-sklearn in a scientific publication, we would appreciate citations to the following paper:
+If you use secret-learn in a scientific publication, we would appreciate citations to the following paper:

 `Scikit-learn: Machine Learning in Python